Floxuridine Side Effects

 Applies to floxuridine: injectable powder for injection

-Hepatic side effects include elevations of alkaline phosphatase, serum transaminase, serum bilirubin, and lactic dehydrogenase.[Ref]
+Frequency not reported: Elevations of alkaline phosphatase, serum transaminase, serum bilirubin, and lactic dehydrogenase[Ref]

 1. "Product Information.
 FUDR Sterile (floxuridine)."
 Roche Laboratories, Nutley, NJ.